Kedar-P-Deshmukh/Healthcare-Analysis-Transforming-Healthcare-Demographics-PowerBI/README.md

 **Data Source:-**
-HealthcareDataset1.xlsx
-The "HealthcareDataset1.xlsx" file contains the following columns:

 1. PatientID: A unique identifier for each patient.
 (Primary Key)
 2. PatientName: Name of the patient.
 3. Age: Age of the patient.